adibouskila/Adi-Research-method-2026/about.md

 permalink: /about/
 ---

-Marine Biology B.Sc. graduate (2025) with a background in volunteer coordination, environmental education, and animal care.
+Marine Biology B.Sc. graduate (2025) and M.Sc. student in Marine Biology at the University of Haifa, with a background in volunteer coordination, environmental education, and animal care.
 Highly motivated, organized, and solution-oriented, with a strong interest in marine wildlife studies, environmental conservation, and marine ecosystems.

 ### More Information